 What is your best race at Imola?

 "The 1990 one, won by Patrese.
 I was leading until just before the end of the race with McLaren.
 I broke a valve, goodbye success but I raced very well.
-I stepped many time on the podium.
-The track was beautiful as well as Imola’s girls".
+I stepped many times on the podium.
+The track was beautiful as well as the Imola girls".

 "I know.
 In fact, in my first years at Ferrari there were two races that were worth an entire championship for whom worked at Maranello: Imola and Monza, even if our car was not competitive. when we arrived on one of those track the engine transformed itself and was faster.
 I still do not know how to explain it".